kauavieiraa/kauavieiraa/README.md

 Here are some ideas to get you started:

 - 🔭 I currently work at the company Flex in the production area.
-- 🌱 I am currently studying systems analysis and development.
+- 🌱 I'm currently studying systems analysis and development at Facens University.
 - 👯 I’m looking to collaborate on ...

 [![Blog](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/kaua-vieira-94304b266)